 The Jed Foundation’s mission is to protect emotional health and prevent suicide among college and university students.

-Active Minds empowers students to speak openly about mental health in order to educate others and encourage help-seeking.
+This organization empowers students to speak openly about mental health to educate others and encourage help-seeking.

 Mental Health Apps